kowsikgelli/Lottery-eth-dapp/README.md

 > cd ethereum
 ```

-You can see a Storage contract with simple name in it.

 Now run the Ganche-Gui app or open new terminal and enter the below command to start ganache-cli